luhuhis/correlators_flow/README.md

 For convenience, the final results and figures can also be extracted from `output_data.tar.gz` and `figures.tar.gz`, respectively.

+Note that the bundled [AnalysisToolbox](https://github.com/LatticeQCD/AnalysisToolbox/commit/f9eee73d45d7b981153db75cfaf2efa2b4cefa9c) is based on commit f9eee73d, with the only change being the addition of `latqcdtools/pyproject.toml`.

 ### **Make scripts executable**

 ```bash